DynamicMapper/DynamicMapper/README.md

 ## Motivation

-Take a UI application where data are consumed in a form of `DtoOut` interface that needs to be transformed to `Domain` interface that is later transformed into a UI view (i.e. Angular Reactive Form value).
-Modified view then needs to be transformed back to `Domain` and this updated domain object should be send back to the server in form of `DtoIn`.
+Take a UI application where data are consumed in a form of `Response DTO` interface that needs to be transformed to `Domain` interface that is later transformed into a UI view (i.e. Angular Reactive Form value).
+Modified view then needs to be transformed back to `Domain` and this updated domain object should be send back to the server in form of `Request DTO`.
 Pretty tedious to write those mapping in an imperative way for each individual domain object.

 ![Example](https://raw.githubusercontent.com/DynamicMapper/DynamicMapper/master/docs/diagram.png)